foundry-rs/book/src/migrating-to-v1/deprecated-features.md

 ## Deprecated features

-With foundry v1, we've started deprecating features that are considered anti-patterns or might be misleading and confusing for developers.
+With Foundry v1, we've started deprecating features that are considered anti-patterns or might be misleading and confusing for developers.
 Deprecated means that while you can continue using these features, it is now a discouraged practice and you should plan on migrating away from using these.

-### Removing the Invariant keyword
+### Removing the `invariant` prefix

 The `invariant` test prefix has now been deprecated, and the new expected prefix is `statefulFuzz`.
 This is mainly to have more correctness on naming: Invariants can be tested with regular fuzz tests.
 The difference between Foundry's fuzz and invariant tests is that fuzz tests are *stateless* while invariant tests are *stateful*.
 This means that now writing tests in this manner is valid: